Synchronized Multimedia Integration Language: SMIL documents

 SMIL files take either a .smi or .smil file extension.
 However, SAMI files and Macintosh self mounting images also use .smi, which creates some ambiguity at first glance.
 As a result, SMIL files commonly use the .smil file extension to avoid confusion.

 Combination with other XML-based standards

 SMIL was created during a time when structured data using XML was very popular and during a time when Internet Explorer was very popular.
 Thus "combining" SMIL with other markup languages was considered one of the best current practices of the day.

 SMIL+SVG

-Example of a non-interactive (but animated) SVG with SMIL.
-The SVG file demonstrates animation of transformation and motion.

 Example of an interactive SVG with SMIL demonstrating mouse events.

 SMIL is one of three means by which SVG animation can be achieved (the others being JavaScript and CSS animations).

 SMIL+RSS or other web syndication methods

 While RSS and Atom are web syndication methods, with the former being more popular as a syndication method for podcasts, SMIL is potentially useful as a script or playlist that can tie sequential pieces of multimedia together and can then be syndicated through RSS or Atom.
 In addition, the combination of multimedia-laden .smil files with RSS or Atom syndication would be useful for accessibility to audio-enabled podcasts by the deaf through Timed Text closed captions, and can also turn multimedia into hypermedia that can be hyperlinked to other linkable audio and video multimedia.